-The locals are generally friendly and welcoming, so by and large, most female travelers have a safe and fun time in Sri Lanka.
+Sri Lankans are generally friendly and welcoming, and most female travelers have a safe and fun time in Sri Lanka.

 Be aware when you arrive at Colombo International Airport of being overcharged for the Sri Lankan visa.
 Do your research before leaving home.

 Always be careful whenever you use a credit card as there are times when people inflate the prices charged or they may duplicate your card information.
-Never let the machine or card out of your sight and be diligen about checking your account in case of shonky transactions.
-It's advisable to use cash wherever possible and if you need to use an ATM, make sure it's attached to a bank or major hotels.
-Try and avoid withdrawing money at night also.
-Let your bank know before departure where you are heading so their fraud protection doesn't get too overzealous and block you out as well.
+Never let the machine or card out of your sight and be diligent about checking your account in case of shonky transactions.
+It's advisable to use cash wherever possible and if you need to use an ATM, make sure it's attached to a bank or major hotel.
+Avoid withdrawing money at night.
+Let your bank know before departure where you are heading so their fraud protection doesn't kick in and block your transactions.

 I am a ...... (some official - off duty today) but come to my office for tea or something, I will show you what I do for a living / help you understand the life here in Sri Lanka / show you some places that tourists don't normally go

-The scammer will take you to an (expensive) hotel or restaurant - as their office is too far away to walk - and order drinks.
-After some convivial conversation and you (obviously) want to move on, you offer to pay for the drinks out of gratitude for the pleasant company and 'information'.
-When the bill is presented it's extraordinarily expensive, as the con artist has asked for some cigarettes to be added to the order.
+The scammer will take you to an (expensive) hotel or restaurant – as their office is too far away to walk – and order drinks.
+After some convivial conversation, when you try to pay and move on, you find it's extraordinarily expensive, as the con artist has asked for some cigarettes to be added to the order.
 You don't want to make a fuss, so you let it ride after all it's only a packet of cigarettes (and they are such nice company!).

 Lots of freebies are offered then they claim you are suffering from X and Y and need to purchase these medicinal herbs at expensive costs.
 The free tours are great but do your own research and buy from spice shops in the bigger cities where the quality is likely to be higher.

 If an overly friendly stranger on the street tells you there is a festival or a ceremony or a special temple open for one day only and it sounds too good to be true, then it is.
-They will hail a special tuk tuk who will say they are an official government tuk tuk but they will take you somewhere secluded and rob you, or take you to stores where they will get commission.
+They will hail a special tuk-tuk who will say they are an official government tuk-tuk but they will take you somewhere secluded and rob you, or take you to stores where they will get a commission.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.